Jrkej/wrappers/README.md

 # WHAT DOES IT DO?
 -It uses `scrapping` to allow a student to just enter his/her name, enrollment number and sub-batch (`no PASSWORD required`) and get the complete details of his lectures.<br/>
--It also allows clubs to submit their event information with the requirement of a SECRETKEY(only accessible to club members).<br/>
+-It also allows clubs to submit their event information with the requirement of a SECRETKEY(only accessible to club members) which is safely encrypted.<br/>
 -It allows a student to view the complete details of all the lectures and events to be held on a specific day.

 # WHY TO USE?